Exploring Component Properties within Figma

 As you can see from the below example, the left card is the main component for mobile designs, with the card on the right being a variant of that.
 That variant that I have created has been tweaked by me, and I’ve created a card that is now more suitable for desktop.

 N.B., even though the purpose of component properties is to reduce the number of variants created, variants are still needed in specific situations.
-If you have a major design change like size or color, then variants still rule.
+If you have a major design change like size or colour, then variants still rule.
 Communicating interaction, like a hover state or form interaction, can only be done using variants

 Remember, variants are great for creating elements with multiple states.
 Being able to create, for example, one master button or information card that has multiple variations for different contexts is a huge time saver for solo designers and larger design teams.